Night 'n Day

-Night 'n Day is a chain of New Zealand grocery stores.
+Night 'n Day is a chain of New Zealand convenience stores.
 The stores operate long hours, and sell a range of ready-to-eat products.

 Night 'n Day is the third largest grocery retailer in New Zealand.
 Since 2011, it has rapidly expanded its network of stores and focused more on coffee and takeaway food.
 During the 2010s, it was one of the fastest-growing companies in New Zealand by revenue.

 As of 2024 there are 54 Night 'n Day stores around New Zealand.